 Returns If a result is available, returns a tuple (jobID, exitValue, wallTime).
-Otherwise it returns None. wallTime is the number of seconds (a float) in wall-clock time the job ran for or None if this batch system does not support tracking wall time.
-Returns None for jobs that were killed.
+Otherwise it returns None. wallTime is the number of seconds (a float) in wall-clock time the job ran for or None shutdown()

 Called at the completion of a toil invocation.
 Should cleanly terminate all worker threads.